Truck Traffic in Lincoln

 A stop light at Mountain and Connor Drive would go a long way at reducing traffic speed and limiting truck movement along Mountain.
 This is a high residential area, it is a school zone and it is completely unsafe.
 Waiting years for alternate routes to become available is not an acceptable solution for these taxpayers.
 I am a corner unit at this intersection and a very concerned resident.

-ND asked 11 months ago
+ND asked over 1 year ago

 Thank you for contacting us with your concerns.
 The Town has heard from a few residents regarding traffic safety on Mountain Street, and since Mountain Street is a regional road, the Town is in regular communication with the Region regarding these concerns.
 We encourage you to also reach out to Niagara Region Transportation Services at this link to express your concerns.
 Niagara Region has proposed Mountain Street listed as a Community Safety Zone (CSZ), and you can find out more information regarding CSZ’s at this link.